urql-graphql/urql/docs/api/svelte.md

 create an [`Operation`](./core.md#operation) to execute.
 These are `query`, `variables`, and `context`; the same properties that the `operationStore` accepts as arguments on creation.

+Additionally the `context` may have a `pause: boolean` property that instructs the `query` and `subscription` operations to pause execution and freeze the result.

 Furthermore the store exposes some **readonly properties** which represent the operation's progress and [result](./core.md#operationresult).